ARTE - Art Education

 Emphasizes metal working processes (forging, forming, casting, sawing, cutting, fusing, soldering) with subordinate emphasis on soft jewelry and ceramic processes applicable to jewelry.

-General education advanced issues and perspectives course.
+General education humanities and fine arts advanced issues and perspectives course.
 Includes theories of creativity; strategies for problem finding and problem solving; identifying various external and internal blocks to creativity; testing for creativity; the relationships of creativity, cognition, and visual thinking; creative challenges; and stimuli.
 Emphasizes methods to elicit creative behavior.
 Repeatable once for credit.

 ARTE 311.
-Art Education Curriculum in Elementary School 2 credit hours
+Art Education Curriculum in Elementary School (2).

 Studies developmental characteristics of the elementary-age student and the development of the art program with respect to materials, skills and knowledge content.

 Focuses on fiber experiences appropriate for the classroom on the intermediate or secondary level.
 Explores various kinds of looms weaving, braiding and twisting techniques that result in a fabric or web.
 Explores simple dye techniques.